 If you do use the raw and unfiltered apple cider vinegar you may see a “mother” develop.
 This is a harmless gooey blob that can cover the surface of your preparation.
 It can be removed and composted.

 Technically any type of sweetener can be used in a shrub or oxymel.
 I love honey best because it’s local to me (I can get it directly from my dear friend who lovingly tends to her hives), and because of its many health benefits.
-Honey can modulate the immune system and is filled with valuable nutrients.
+Honey can modulate the immune system and is incredibly nutrient-dense.

 If you don’t use honey you can experiment with other sweeteners of your choosing.

 This tangy and sweet, nutrient-dense herbal drink is a wonderful way to refresh after spending time in the sun.
 I most often like to add 1–2 tablespoons to a glass of sparkling water.
-It can also be made into fancy cocktails and mocktails.
-Or, use 1 part oxymel to 2 parts olive oil to make your own delicious salad dressing (e.g., 1 tablespoon oxymel to 2 tablespoons olive oil or to taste).
+You can can make it into fancy cocktails and mocktails, or you can use 1 part oxymel to 2 parts olive oil to make your own delicious salad dressing (e.g., 1 tablespoon oxymel to 2 tablespoons olive oil or to taste).